 Is Account Services a collection agency or debt collector?

 No, it’s just a scam that’s not legal in any way.
 It’s not a credit card agency, a collection agency, or any kind of legitimate business.
 They want to steal your credit cards and possibly your identity.
 They couldn’t help you with your debt if they wanted to, which they don’t.

-It’s an automated message.
-If you want to speak to someone you press 1, at which point a man answers.
-There are a few clues that this is not legitimate.
+The first thing to know is that it always starts with an automated message If you want to speak to someone you press 1, at which point a live person answers.
+There are a few clues that will help you recognize that this is not a legitimate business.

 They don’t say what credit card they’re with

-Legitimate businesses don’t block their name and number.
+Legitimate professional businesses don’t block their name and number.
+These people do.